xlladdins/xll/docs/Excel4MacrosA-D.md

 | 1 or omitted  | Copies the chart in the same size as the window on which it is displayed |
 | 2             | Copies what you would see if you printed the chart                       |

-Type\_num    is a number specifying the format of the picture.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the format of the picture.
 This argument is available only in Microsoft Excel for Windows.

 |               |                           |
 | ------------- | ------------------------- |